dasisdormax/csgo-multiserver/README.md

+## Project Status after CS2 release

+After the release of Counter-Strike 2, I moved to the new repository [cs2-multiserver](https://github.com/dasisdormax/cs2-multiserver) for the development of a CS2 version.
+This project is archived and will no longer be updated.
+Thank you to everyone for using csgo-multiserver and contributing to the project.

 ## About this project

 *csgo-multiserver* is an administration tool for CS:GO that helps you with the setup, configuration and control of your server(s).